 This article is contributed by Clara Lin, Pharmacist, Watson’s Airport Terminal 3 Transit North

 Information provided by this article is solely for informational purposes only and is not intended as a substitute for the advice provided by your physician, pharmacist or other healthcare professional.
 You should not use the information for diagnosing or treating a health problem or disease, or prescribing any medication or other treatment.
-Always speak with your physician, pharmacist or other healthcare professional before taking any medication or supplement, or adopting any treatment for a health problem.
+Always speak with your physician, pharmacist or other healthcare professionals before taking any medication or supplement, or adopting any treatment for a health problem.
 Under no circumstances will Watsons Personal Care Stores Pte Ltd be liable to any person for damages of any nature arising in any way from the use of such information.